yusufaly/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 Course Launching Activities
 ##############################

-As the start date for your course approaches, you may want to accomplish certain tasks
+As the start date for your course approaches, you need to verify that your course is ready and that you are prepared to help your students get started.
+A checklist of the activities that you want to complete, including some or all of these suggestions, can help.

 * Verify the course start date and time in Studio.
 See :ref:`Set Important Dates for Your Course`.